 - Students can access Handshake, a platform that provides them with jobs and internship opportunities and connections related to their career aspirations and interests.
 These opportunities are posted by a wide range of employers who are seeking Stanford talent.

-- With one quick sign-up, students can gain access to an incredible network of over 5,000 alumni who have volunteered to be mentors on SAM (Stanford Alumni Mentoring).
-Students can reach out to alumni to ask for informational interviews or learn more about the different career paths our alumni have pursued since graduating.
+With one quick sign-up, students gain access to an incredible network of alumni who have volunteered to mentor through SAM (Stanford Alumni Mentoring).
+Students can reach out to alums to ask for career conversations or learn more about the varied career paths people pursue following graduation.

 Our Efforts in Diversity, Equity, and Inclusion